 Why You Forget Spanish Words (and How to Remember Them)

-You’ve been there: you learn a new Spanish word, feel great about it… and then the next time you need it, poof — it’s gone.
+You learn a new Spanish word, feel good about it, use it in a sentence — and then the next time you need it, it’s gone.
+Not fuzzy.
+Gone.

 Why We Forget Spanish Words